 If you’re looking for an epic and unparalleled adventure, then Bolivia is the place for you!
-Prepare to see some of the world’s most imaginative landscapes as you bike alongside the jaw-dropping cliffs of Death Road, the world’s most dangerous road; play with perspective on the never-ending salt flats of Salar de Uyuni, the world’s largest salt flat; and test your trail skills overlooking Lake Titicaca, the world’s highest lake.
+Prepare to see some of the world’s most imaginative landscapes as you bike alongside the jaw-dropping cliffs of Death Road, the world’s most dangerous road; play with perspective on an incredible tour of the salt flats of Salar de Uyuni, the world’s largest salt flat; and test your trail skills overlooking Lake Titicaca, the world’s highest lake.
 Hurry up and book your ticket to Bolivia while it remains one of South America’s cheapest (and untouched) tourist destinations.

 Highlight: Tour the exotic landscape of Salar de Uyuni, the world’s largest salt flat.
 A 3 day tour will also explore flamingo-filled lagoons, deadly geysers, tranquil hot springs, active volcanic landscapes, mind-bending rock formations, and a picturesque train graveyard.
 BONUS: You’ll sleep in a salt hotel too!